top of page

 A Family Vineyard in the Heart of Bordeaux

-For three generations, our family has grown grapes and made wine on this Right Bank estate between Bordeaux city and Saint-Émilion.
-We produce Bordeaux Supérieur - Merlot-based reds from clay-limestone soils that have been in vines longer than anyone remembers.
+For two generations, our family has grown grapes and made wine on this Right Bank estate, located 15kms from the vineyards of Pomerol and Saint-Émilion.
+We produce a classic Bordeaux Claret - Merlot-based reds from clay-limestone soils that have been in vines longer than anyone remembers.

-You can stay in our 18th-century farmhouse, which sleeps eight and sits in the middle of the vineyard.
+You can stay in our 18th-century farmhouse, which sleeps eight comfortably and sits next to the vineyard, in front of the pastures.
 You can visit for wine tastings and cellar tours.
 You can buy our wines to take home.
-We also host classic car rallies, because life's short and old Porsches are beautiful.
+We also host classic car rallies, because life's short and old Jaguars are beautiful.

 This is Bordeaux wine country without the velvet ropes - real farming, honest wine, and the kind of hospitality that comes from actually liking people.